 It may seem a slightly illogical step to go from large and almost commercial grounds maintenance at a public school to garden design.
 But having pushed what seemed like a thousand lawnmowers, marked out numerous sports pitches, and fought my way through umpteen shrubberies, I decided that I wanted to know how the landscape is designed, how the plants interact, and how the overall scheme is brought together.

 Of course garden design relies incredibly heavily on gardening knowledge and experience.
 Having invested and built up the business both the maintenance contracts portfolio and design and construction contracts were seperately disposed of in 2004.
-Since then I have solely concentrated on designing and advising clients on their gardens, designing over £3m of private gardens in the last five years.
+Since then I have been designing and advising clients on their gardens.
+These gardens once constructed have ranged from a modest rear garden revamp at £5000 to larger country house sites in excess of £500,000.

 So how can I help you with your garden?
 Regardless of the size, even if it’s only a windowbox, whatever the question, or if you’d like a visit then send me an email.